+We are not aware of any reported class action or derivative action having been brought in a Cayman Islands court.
 In principle, we will normally be the proper plaintiff and a derivative action may not be brought by a minority shareholder.
-However, based on English authorities, which would likely be of persuasive authority in the Cayman Islands, the Cayman Islands courts can be expected to apply and follow the common law principles (namely the rule in Foss v.
-Harbottle and the exceptions thereto) which permit a minority shareholder to commence a class action against, or derivative actions in the name of, a company to challenge:
+However, based on English authorities, which would likely be of persuasive authority in the Cayman Islands, there are exceptions to the foregoing principle, including when: